oracle-livelabs/apex/workflows/5-add-activities-connections.md

     ![Set Patient Name Param](./images/set-params-appt-req.png " ")

-7. At this point we still have a validation error.
-Click on the Error Icon in the Top of your Page Designer to see it.
+7. At this point, we still have a validation error.
+Click on the Error Icon at the Top of your Page Designer to see it.

     ![Check Page Error](./images/check-error1.png " ")

-8. To resolve this error , you need to drag and drop another **Workflow End** Activity.
+8. To resolve this error, you need to drag and drop another **Workflow End** Activity.

     ![drag and drop end activity](./images/drag-drop-workflow-end.png " ")

-9. Select the **Workflow End Activity** and do the following changes in the Property Editor.
+9. Select the **Workflow End Activity** and make the following changes in the Property Editor.
     - Under Identification, Change **Name** to **Complete Appointment**.

     ![Edit End activity](./images/config-workflow-end.png " ")